MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/runtime.md

 }
 ````

-With `StaticWebApps`, Data API builder expects Azure Static Web Apps has authenticated the request and the `X-MS-CLIENT-PRINCIPAL` HTTP header is present.
+With `StaticWebApps`, Data API builder expects Azure Static Web Apps to authenticate the request and the `X-MS-CLIENT-PRINCIPAL` HTTP header is present.

 **AppService**